jlee2843/Peer-Review-2022/README.md

 ----
 ### Tentative Timeline:
-<br>This is only tentative, therefore they are subjective to be changed depending on the group members' schedules and upcoming holidays.
+This is only tentative, therefore they are subjective to be changed depending on the group members' schedules and upcoming holidays.

 - End of November: Finish looking into using API & Web scraping.
 - Early December: Decide what metrics to use for further machine learning processes.